sravani-jakkula/GDP-Project/README2.md

 ### working on React framework
-Working on creating home page using react framework.
+Working on creating home page and login using react framework.

 #### week 5 accomplishments
 Completed working on relationships between entities in database schema.